 The northern point of the island is south of Falmouth, and it’s southeast of the Elizabethan islands.

 Like most of New England, you’ll find the weather for Martha’s Vineyard is warmest in the summer months.
-Likewise, it’s very cold during winter.
+Likewise, it’s very cold during winter on the east coast.

-But as an island, it usually gets more rain rather than a lot of snow.
+But as an island, Martha’s Vineyard usually gets more rain rather than a lot of snow.
 In the winter, temperatures plummet well below 0-degrees F.

-It’s mostly sunny and in the high 70s F during July and August on Martha’s Vineyard.
+It’s mostly sunny and in the high 70s F during the peak season in July and August on Martha’s Vineyard.
 The weather has its damp and foggy moments, as any island does.

 But usually, it burns off in the morning.

 September is traditionally the wedding season in Martha’s Vineyard.
+And with good reason, with its beautiful beaches and lovely small towns.
 It’s also when most stores begin their end of summer sales.

 Related: How to Plan a Perfect Beach Wedding